o-alquimista/fragments/README.md

 # Fragments
-Fragments aims to be a small framework for web applications.
+Fragments aims to be a small PHP framework for web applications.
 Keep in mind that this project is merely an experiment, and is not recommended for use in production.

+It has its own router component and is heavily inspired by [Symfony](https://symfony.com/).

 ## Requirements
 - [Composer](https://getcomposer.org/)